ani03sha/microgpt-java/docs/CONCEPTS.md

 **Files**: `nn/CausalSelfAttention.java`, `nn/TransformerBlock.java`, `model/GPTLanguageModel.java`

 The MLP mixes all context positions together by flattening.
-Attention is different — it lets each position *selectively focus* on other positions.
+Attention is different because it lets each position *selectively focus* on other positions.

 ### RMSNorm